Expanding youth employment in Zimbabwe through vocational skills training

 What the project will change

-This project will upgrade the college's ability to deliver hands-on vocational training to 130 students.
+This project will upgrade the college's ability to deliver hands-on vocational training to their 130 students.
 With new sewing machines, welding kits, computer equipment, and beauty tools, students will no longer have to share outdated or broken equipment during their training.

 Technical stuff